danssmnt/CTW-CheatDevice-Reversed/README.md

 ---

 ## Future Checklist
- - [X] Plugin is works exactly the same to the original (aside from byte / instruction matching)
+ - [X] Plugin works exactly like the original
  - [ ] Clean Ghidra's output (aka. actually make the code readable lol)
  - [ ] Find the compiler **_qwikrazor87_** used for the original plugin
- - [ ] 100% Instruction matching the original
+ - [ ] 100% Instruction matching
- - [ ] 100% Byte matching the original
+ - [ ] 100% Byte matching

 ---